Dry wine: understanding sweetness in wine

 - Secondly, one can use the maturity of the grape.
 The more mature or ripe the fruit itself, the more sugar it possesses, sometimes too much for the fermentation to be completed!

 - A third option open to winemakers is drying the grapes in the sun to increase their sweetness/sugar levels.
 Freezing the grapes also has the same effect – this is the case of ice wine.

 Personally, I love sweet wines and have tried a wide variety.
 Examples include everything from South African Constantia, Canadian Ice Wine, Port, and Hungarian Tokaji to the classic French Sauternes.
 My choice offering, so far, is the latter.
 I am yet to find a sweet wine that beats it!

+The majority of the wines in the world, however, are dry.
 Now, for some of my favourite dry wines.
 I am a big fan of Pinot Noir from Burgundy and New Zealand, also Red Bordeaux wines, which are made primarily from Merlot and Cabernet Sauvignon grapes, and for other dry Cabernet Sauvignons I look to California.
 In terms of dry white wines, Chardonnay and Sauvignon Blanc are two of the obvious contenders for me, and can be found in a variety of regions.